-When planning a winter wedding, no colors seem more fitting than silver and blue.
+When planning a winter wedding, no wedding color scheme seem more fitting than silver and blue.
 These colors can be very elegant additions to your wedding decor.
 With so many shades available, you can create a silver and blue fairytale in every little detail.
 Here are a few ideas for ways to incorporate these beautiful winter shades into your wedding.

 The Wedding Dress

-If you're not sure you want to go with a silver wedding dress, then why not have your bridesmaids wear silver gowns with blue sashes?
-The options are really endless.
-You could even do blue gowns with silver sashes!
+If you're not sure you want to go with a silver wedding dress, then why not have your bridesmaids incorporate your color scheme as well?
+Going for mismatched bridesmaids dresses in silver and blue means the options are really endless.
 The sky is the limit when it comes to bridal party attire.

-You can create a beautiful bridal bouquet of flowers in your wedding shades of blue and silver.
+Choosing your wedding flower colors can seem like a daunting task, but there are many combinations to create a beautiful bridal bouquet of flowers in blue and silver.
 Great florists can find you any flower at any time of year, so dare to dream!
 Opt for silver roses or gorgeous blue irises.

 Or, add in little blue velvet or blue satin ribbon.
 Include holly leaves in your bridal bouquet to add a bit of winter.
 You can also use faux pearls or gems in your bouquet, pin or glue them for a glamorous feel.